LingmoOS/LingmoOS/shell/frameworks/kiconthemes/README.md

 where each has its own copy of all dependencies and required resources.

 Icon theme resources for standalone applications can be created and deployed as follows:
-- breeze-icons and other icon themes, when configured with -DBINARY\_ICONS\_RESOURCE=ON, install .rcc files (binary resources, loadable by Qt)
+- ocean-icons and other icon themes, when configured with -DBINARY\_ICONS\_RESOURCE=ON, install .rcc files (binary resources, loadable by Qt)
 - the installation process should copy one of these under the name "icontheme.rcc", in a directory found by [QStandardPaths::AppDataLocation](http://doc.qt.io/qt-5/qstandardpaths.html#StandardLocation-enum).
     For instance on Windows, icontheme.rcc is usually installed in APPROOT/data/,